xonsh/xonsh/docs/tutorial_xontrib.rst

     {"xontribs": ["mpl", "example"]}

-Exetnstions may also be loaded via the ``xontrib`` command, which is a xonsh default alias.
+Extensions may also be loaded via the ``xontrib`` command, which is a xonsh default alias.
 This command may be run from anywhere in a xonshrc file or at any point after xonsh has started up.
 Loading is the default action of the ``xontrib`` command.
 Thus the following methods for loading via this command